 It was 6:00 a.m. when my obnoxious alarm clock rang every morning for the past four months.
 In that moment, I wished it was the weekend and that I could stay under the covers for just a bit longer.
 Luckily, as a graduate student, I now have the privilege to sleep in an extra few hours, since my classes are in the late afternoon.

 But even with the extra sleep, I still need my caffeine intake every single day.
-Nothing makes my day happier than starting my morning with a cup of espresso.
+Nothing makes my day happier than starting my morning with a cup (or three) of espresso.

 I am an Italian girl, so you better believe I never skip a day of espresso!